Project 2.1 C Intro and Variables

 • Create a minimal C program

-• List the primative data types
+• List the primitive data types

 • Generate output to standard output using (printf)